+Section 4.26 and all of its subsections are new.
+The power of board committees is significant in that they can, if authorized by the board, have all the authority of the board.
-4.26.1 Take any final action on any matter that, under the California Nonprofit Mutual Benefit Corporation Law, also requires approval of the members or approval of a majority of all members;

-4.26.2 Fill vacancies on the board or any committee of the board;

-4.26.3 Fix compensation of the directors for serving on the board or on any committee;

-4.26.4 Amend or repeal bylaws or adopt new bylaws;

-4.26.5 Amend or repeal any resolution of the board that by its express terms is not so amendable or repealable;

-4.26.6 Create any other committees of the board or appoint the members of committees of the board;

-4.26.7 Expend corporate funds to support a nominee for director if more people have been nominated for director than can be elected; or

-4.26.8 With respect to any assets held in charitable trust, approve any contract or transaction between this corporation and one or more of its directors or between this corporation and an entity in which one or more of its directors have a material financial interest, subject to the approval provisions of Corporations Code §5233(d)(3).

-4.27 Audit Committee.
+- 4.26.1 Take any final action on any matter that, under the California Nonprofit Mutual Benefit Corporation Law, also requires approval of the members or approval of a majority of all members: - 4.26.2 Fill vacancies on the board or any committee of the board; - 4.26.3 Fix compensation of the directors for serving on the board or on any committee; - 4.26.4 Amend or repeal bylaws or adopt new bylaws; - 4.26.5 Amend or repeal any resolution of the board that by its express terms is not so amendable or repealable; - 4.26.6 Create any other committees of the board or appoint the members of committees of the board: - 4.26.7 Expend corporate funds to support a nominee for director if more people have been nominated for director than can be elected; or - 4.26.8 With respect to any assets held in charitable trust, approve any contract or transaction between this corporation and one or more of its directors or between this corporation and an entity in which one or more of its directors have a material financial interest, subject to the approval provisions of Corporations Code §5233(d)(3). - 4.27 Audit Committee.
 The corporation may have an audit committee consisting of at least one (1) director, and may include nonvoting advisors.
 Directors who are employees or officers of the corporation or who receive, directly or indirectly, any consulting, advisory, or other compensatory fees from the corporation (other than for service as director) may not serve on the audit committee.
 The audit committee shall perform the duties and adhere to the guidelines set forth in the corporation's audit committee charter as amended from time to time by the board.
 Such duties include, but are not limited to:

+Section 4.27 and its sub sections are new.
+They allows the board to establish an Audit Committee, with directors and non-directors, to assist the board in reviewing the corporation's finances.
-4.27.1 Assisting the board in choosing an independent auditor and recommending termination of the auditor, if necessary;

-4.27.2 Negotiating the auditor's compensation;

-4.27.3 Conferring with the auditor regarding the corporation's financial affairs; and
+- 4.27.1 Assisting the board in choosing an independent auditor and recommending termination of the auditor, if necessary; - 4.27.2 Negotiating the auditor's compensation; - 4.27.3 Conferring with the auditor regarding the corporation's financial affairs; and